kevinqiu92/qiuth/README.md

 # Attacker tries to use it
 curl -H "X-API-Key: sk_live_abc123def456" https://api.yourapp.com/data
-# ❌ 401 Unauthorized - IP not in allowlist
+# FAILED: 401 Unauthorized - IP not in allowlist

 # Attacker would need ALL THREE:
 # 1. API key (leaked)